yatchenkods/agile-poker/JIRA_SETUP.md

 2. Check JIRA_USERNAME is correct (email for Cloud, username for Server)
 3. Verify JIRA_API_TOKEN is correct and hasn't expired
 4. Ensure your Jira user has API access enabled
+5. Use the "Test" button in the UI to diagnose the issue

 ### Error: "No issues found in sprint"

 **Causes:**
 - Project Key is incorrect
-- Sprint Name doesn't match exactly (case-sensitive)
+- Sprint Name doesn't match exactly (case-insensitive but must be exact)
 - Sprint exists but has no issues

 **Solutions:**